tryyang2001/tp/docs/UserGuide.md

 #### 4.4.5 Deleting Upcoming Exercise Items `delete u/`

 This command is used to delete an exercise that is scheduled to happen on a future date.
-Format: `delete u/LIST_NO` deletes the n<sup>th</sup> Upcoming Exercise Item in the Upcoming Exercise List, where *n* is the index of the exercise to delete.
+Format: `delete u/LIST_NO. {,LIST_NO,...}` deletes the n<sup>th</sup> Upcoming Exercise Item in the Upcoming Exercise List, where *n* is the index of the exercise to delete.
+You may delete multiple Exercise Items at once by providing multiple `LIST_NO.` that are separated by commas.

 ❗ `LIST_NO` must be a positive integer within the range of the number of Items in the list.

 Example:
 ```
-delete u/1
+delete u/1,2
 __________________________________________________________________________________________
-An exercise item for the future has been deleted:
+All of the following upcoming exercises have been deleted:
+	1. hiit (290 cal) (Saturday 01 Jan 2022)
-    running (300 cal)
+	2. running (300 cal) (Sunday 02 Jan 2022)
-Number of exercise item(s) left: 1
+Number of upcoming exercise(s) left: 0
 __________________________________________________________________________________________
 ```
 💡   **Tip:** If you wish to remove all the Exercise Items from the Upcoming Exercise List, there is a shortcut command: `delete u/all`.